basp/hellmoo/README.md

 lua module
 ```

 Which will show you a Lua definition of the specified module object.
+Remember to substitute `module` with one of the module names from the **overview** above.

-Each module has its own more detailed documentation and reference, look there for more info on how to use them.
+Each module has its own more detailed documentation and reference, look at the `README` in their respective folders for more info on how to use them or use the built-in help.